Frequently Asked Questions About Converting Your Home To Solar Power

 How much power can I expect?

-Is it possible to save up power to use at night or during a power outage?
+Can I save up power to use at night or during a power outage?

 Isn’t solar expensive?